Fastway (album)

-Fastway is the debut studio album by British heavy metal band Fastway, released in April 1983.
+Fastway is the debut studio album by British rock band Fastway, released in April 1983.

-Founding member Pete Way (ex bass guitar player with UFO) did not play on the album, because by the time the recording sessions began Way left the band.
+Founding member Pete Way (ex-bass guitar player with UFO) did not play on the album, because by the time the recording sessions began Way left the band.
 He soon formed another band, Waysted.
-The bass guitar parts on the album were actually played by Rafaelito Benitez.
-He worked in the studio where the album was recorded and when Pete Way (who was meant to be there) didn't show up that day, Benitez offered to play bass for the album.
-He came up with the bass lines and remains uncredited for the album.
+The bass guitar parts on the album were actually played by Mickey Feat.

 The album has been reissued as a two-fer with the second Fastway album, All Fired Up; however, that edition omits the song "Far Far from Home", bonus track featured on the standalone CD release of the first album.

 UK-based record label Rock Candy Records has since re-issued the album with additional liner notes and bonus tracks, including B-sides and BBC sessions.